Overcomplete Tensor Decomposition via Koszul-Young Flattenings: Introduction

-First we give an overview of prior works on tensor decomposition, focusing mainly on tensors of order $k = 3,4$ and, for ease of exposition, restricting our attention to square tensors, i.e., those of format $n \times n \times \cdots \times n$ with $n$ large.
+First we give an overview of prior work on third-order tensor decomposition, focusing on square tensors, i.e.\ those of format $n \times n \times n$, with $n$ large.
 A first question is that of identifiability: when are minimum-rank tensor decompositions unique?
-A simple argument shows that an order-$k$ tensor of format $n \times \cdots \times n$ cannot have rank larger than $n^{k-1}$ (for instance, an $n \times n \times n$ tensor is comprised of $n$ matrix ``slices'' and each is $n \times n$ with rank $\le n$).
-This means if $T$ is generated according to~\eqref{eq:intro-decomp} with $r > n^{k-1}$, the planted decomposition will not be the minimum-rank one, so we do not hope to find it.
-On the other hand, if $r \le cn^{k-1}$ for a constant $c = c(k) > 0$ and the components are generically chosen, then the planted decomposition will be the unique rank-$r$ decomposition (for $k \ge 3)$~\cite{identifiability}; so in this regime we might hope to solve decomposition (and related problems) in principle, but this does not guarantee an efficient algorithm.
+A tensor of format $n \times n \times n$ cannot have rank larger than $n^{2}$, because it is comprised of $n$ matrix ``slices'' and each is $n \times n$ with rank $\le n$.
+This means if $T$ is generated according to~\eqref{eq:intro-decomp} with $r > n^2$, the planted decomposition will not be the minimum-rank one, so we do not hope to find it.
+On the other hand, if $r \le cn^{2}$ for a particular constant $c \in (0,1)$ and the components are generically chosen, then the planted decomposition will be the unique rank-$r$ decomposition~\cite{identifiability}.
+See also~\cite{specific-id} for identifiability results for tensors of specific sizes.

+But what about computationally efficient algorithms?
 Known polynomial-time algorithms require $r$ to be significantly below the identifiability threshold.
 For order-3 tensors, a classical method called \emph{simultaneous diagonalization} or \emph{Jennrich's algorithm} can decompose generic tensors of rank $r \le n$ (the ``undercomplete'' case)~\cite{harshman,LRA-3-way} (see~\cite{moitra-book}).
-Furthermore, the analysis comes with a uniqueness theorem: if $T = \sum_{\ell=1}^r a^{(\ell)} \otimes b^{(\ell)} \otimes c^{(\ell)}$ where $\{a^{(\ell)}\}$ and $\{b^{(\ell)}\}$ are each linearly independent are $\{c^{(\ell)}\}$ are pairwise linearly independent, then the decomposition is unique and the algorithm will find it.
-Another well-known uniqueness theorem due to Kruskal~\cite{kruskal} has the advantage of tolerating higher rank $r \le 3n/2$ but the disadvantage that the conditions on the components are not efficiently checkable and no algorithm is provided to find the decomposition; see also~\cite{lovitz-kruskal} and references within for various extensions of Kruskal's theorem.
+Furthermore, the analysis comes with a uniqueness theorem: if $T = \sum_{\ell=1}^r a^{(\ell)} \otimes b^{(\ell)} \otimes c^{(\ell)}$ where $\{a^{(\ell)}\}$ and $\{b^{(\ell)}\}$ are each linearly independent and $\{c^{(\ell)}\}$ are pairwise linearly independent, then the decomposition is unique and the algorithm will find it.
+Another well-known uniqueness theorem due to Kruskal~\cite{kruskal} has the advantage of being applicable even for rank up to $r \le 3n/2$ but the disadvantage that the conditions on the components are not efficiently checkable and no algorithm is known for finding the decomposition in polynomial time; see also~\cite{lovitz-kruskal,gubkin-unique} and references within for various extensions of Kruskal's theorem.